bfgray3/cv/README.md

 ## Usage

-Render a PDF with the CV as follows:
+Render a PDF of the CV with following:

 ```bash
 ./knit-cv